 We developed a Markov model with health states based on treatment response.
-Treatment response was measured by the Eczema Area and Severity Index (EASI) score.51 The EASI evaluates four anatomical regions for extent and severity of disease signs.
-We used EASI categories rather than IGA scores to provide inputs for modeling quality of life outcomes with dupilumab therapy, given that we have estimates of utilities for the achieved EASI states but no similar estimates for IGA scores.
+Treatment response was measured by the Eczema Area and Severity Index (EASI) score.66 The EASI evaluates four anatomical regions for extent and severity of disease signs.
+We used EASI categories rather than IGA scores to provide inputs for modeling quality of life outcomes with dupilumab therapy, because it is a commonly used measure of clinical response.
+In addition, we have estimates of utilities for the achieved EASI states but no similar estimates for IGA scores.

 Health states were categorized by the percent decrease in EASI score after a patient began an intervention (either dupilumab or usual care): a 50% decrease (EASI 50), a 75% decrease (EASI 75), a 90% decrease (EASI 90), or no response.
 All patients entered the model in the non-responder state, and could then transition to responder states one cycle after beginning treatment (Figure 3).
 In subsequent cycles, patients could transition from any responder state to the non-responder state, and from any state to death.
-Patients could not transition between responder categories.
+Patients could not transition between EASI 50, 75, and 90 responder categories.

-Utility values and costs were applied to each health state.
+Utility values representing patients' quality of life and costs were applied to each health state.
 Additionally, utility decrements and associated costs were applied per cycle for therapy-related adverse events.
 Outcomes were dependent on time spent in each health state in the model, dupilumab treatment, and adverse events.
 For dupilumab, total drug costs included acquisition costs and any relevant administration and monitoring costs.